Fisher: Profile and Information

 Diet

-Mating habit
+Mating Habit

 After about three weeks, kits begin to crawl, and they open their eyes about seven weeks later.
-They start climbing after eight weeks, and for the first 8 – 10 weeks, they are totally dependent on their mother’s milk.
+They start climbing after eight weeks, and for the first 8 – 10 weeks, they are dependent on their mother’s milk.

-After four months, the kit becomes prejudiced of their littermates, and the mother leaves them to fend for themselves at five months.
+After four months, the kit becomes prejudiced against their littermates, and the mother leaves them to fend for themselves at five months.
 The female attains reproductive maturity at one year of age, while the males become reproductively mature at the age of two years.

 Population